1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

 Ecology: The study of relationships between living organisms and between organism and their environment
  - Population: A group of organisms of the  same species living in the same area at the same time
+	 - Community: A group of populations living and interacting with each other in an area
 	 - Species: A group of organisms that can interbreed to produce fertile offspring
 		 - Habitat: The environment in which a species normally lives.
 - Ecosystem:  A community and its abiotic environment